 The return voyage was accomplished much more quickly due to the prevailing winds, and the ship returned on 6th May 1621.
 However the hardships and the malnutrition suffered on the famous voyage took their toll and Master Jones was buried in St Mary’s Churchyard on 5th March 1622.

 John Clarke died in 1623 on a voyage to Virginia.

 On 26th August 1622 letters of administration were granted to Jones’ widow, and a valuation of the ship carried out in 1624 gave the total value as only £128 8s 4d ( one hundred and twenty-eight pounds, eight shillings and four pence).
 Of course, at the time nobody had any idea of the historic importance of the ship and we can only conjecture that she was broken up by one of the many breakers’ yards so numerous in Rotherhithe.
-It is speculated that the reclaimed timbers of the Mayflower were used to build a barn in the village of Jordans, Buckinghamshire.

 The ship represents Rotherhithe as the historic centre of the shipbuilding industry upon the coat of arms granted to the new Metropolitan Borough of Bermondsey in 1901.
 The ship stands also for the Surrey Commercial Docks.
 One of many images of ships in the area, this one looks similar to ships contemporary with the Mayflower – though we have no definitive image of her.

 St Mary Magdalen Church in Bermondsey Street, once a part of Bermondsey Abbey is represented by the lion and crosier.
 St Olave’s Church is represented by the axe and crown which were emblems of King Olaf of Norway.